Skip to main content

 • music

-The music in the game receives mixed feedback, with some users praising its catchy, electronic, and synth-driven tracks that complement the cyberpunk atmosphere, while others find it repetitive or not fitting the overall setting.
-Overall, the soundtrack is considered decent and mood-appropriate by many.
+The music receives mixed feedback, with some praising its dynamic, synth-driven soundtrack that enhances the cyberpunk atmosphere, while others find it repetitive or mismatched with the game's setting, leading them to turn it off.
+Overall, the soundtrack is considered decent to good but limited in variety.

 • “A dynamic soundtrack blends electronic and synth-driven tracks, reinforcing the cyberpunk atmosphere and creating tension during intense combat moments.”